ZaneH/kg/content/mev/friend-tech-sniper.md

 - The `supply_limit` is a good idea, but now that everyone has this knowledge, additional logic should be added to optimize for profit.
 - The original code looks like it was written in a rush.
 I'm no Rust expert, but I think it could be improved.
 - friend.tech was quickly "saturated" by bots who knew about the repository that I based this article on.
 That's interesting.
 There are also adversaries who are trying to drain bots.
 Interesting.
 - I now realize that the `&relay_tx_sig` is an event from the L2 bridging mechanism.
-I think it's used in preparing for someone signing up to friend.tech.
+I think it's used in preparation for someone signing up to friend.tech.
 - $BASE is a new chain.
 This brings new opportunity and I can understand why this knowledge is not being advertised (shoutout to [@bertcmiller for advertising this too](https://twitter.com/bertcmiller/status/1695050338171015644?s=20).)
 There are people making serious beans on-chain.
 I thought L2 MEV was going to be impossible, but I was wrong.
 I'm excited to see what happens next.
 - The goal is to find "long tail" MEV opportunities.
 This is a good example of that, but only if you were early.
 I think there are more opportunities like this out there.
 I'm going to keep looking.
 There are some good ideas I've found to find other long tail opportunities:
     - Look for transactions with low miner fees (these are less competitive MEV strategies.)